 Common Smart Scale Mistakes (Avoid These)

-Many users get frustrated because of simple mistakes:
+Many users get frustrated because of simple mistakes.
+I see these over and over:

 Smart Scale vs Regular Scale: What’s the Difference?